France and Jordan

-King Abdullah II and Queen Rania showed their solidarity with France by taking part, alongside the President of the French Republic, in the demonstration on 11 January in memory of the victims of the attacks on 7, 8 and 9 January.
+King Abdullah II and Queen Rania showed their solidarity with France by taking part, alongside the President of the French Republic, in the demonstration on 11 January in memory of the victims of the attacks on 7, 8 and 9 January 2015.

-On 17-18 September 2014, King Abdullah II of Jordan made a working visit to France during which he was received by the President of the French Republic, the Prime Minister and the Presidents of the National Assembly and Senate.
+Before on 17-18 September 2014, King Abdullah II of Jordan made a working visit to France during which he was received by the President of the French Republic, the Prime Minister and the Presidents of the National Assembly and Senate.
 This trip provided an opportunity for in-depth dialogue on regional crises and was discussed in a joint statement.
 France and Jordan highlighted their joint support for international counter-terrorism efforts and for the new Iraqi government, and discussed the need to restart Israeli-Palestinian peace efforts.
 They unanimously condemned the violence in Syria and emphasized the urgent need to organize a transition leading to a comprehensive political solution.

 This visit demonstrated the quality of French-Jordanian bilateral relations and both countries’ commitment to deepening them.
 Several agreements were signed in the presence of the King and the French President, showing our enhanced cooperation in key sectors such as sustainable economic development, local development (particularly in Aqaba), sustainable management of water resources, renewable energy and the media.
 King AbdullahII was also received at MEDEF (French business confederation), where he held direct discussions with French businesses on the economic environment and business opportunities in Jordan.

 Along with his Jordanian counterpart, he also co-chaired the Paris Conference on the Victims of Ethnic and Religious Violence in the Middle East, which was held on 8September2015.

-The French Defence Minister visited Jordan on 18 April 2015 and 1 January 2016, discussing our joint counter-terrorism efforts with King Abdullah II.
+The French Defence Minister visited Jordan on 18April2015 and 1January2016. discussing our joint counter-terrorism efforts with King Abdullah II.
 He also visited the French military detachment deployed in Jordan to fight Daesh.

-The Prime Minister visited Jordan on 11 October 2015.
-In addition to meetings with the Jordanian King and Prime Minister on major regional issues, this visit was an opportunity to confirm France’s support for Jordan through the signing of budget support and development agreements totalling US$265 million.
+The Prime Minister visited Jordan on 11October2015.
+This visit was an opportunity to confirm France’s support for Jordan through the signing of budget support and development agreements totalling US$265 million.

 Visits to Jordan

-- 1 January: Mr Jean-Yves Le Drian, Minister of Defence.
-2015
+1 January: MrJean-Yves Le Drian, Minister of Defence

-- 18 April: Mr Jean-Yves Le Drian, Minister of Defence.
+18 April: MrJean-Yves Le Drian, Minister of Defence

-- 27 September-20 October: Mr Jean-Louis Debré, President of the French Constitutional Council
+27-1 October: MrJean-Louis Debré, President of the French Constitutional Council

-- 8-13 June: Mr Robert Badinter, former Minister of Justice and former President of the French Constitutional Council, and Ms Elisabeth Badinter, philosopher
+8-13 June: MrRobert Badinter, former Minister of Justice and former President of the French Constitutional Council, and MsElisabeth Badinter, philosopher

 Visits to France

-- 8 January: Mr Nasser Judeh, Minister of Foreign Affairs and Expatriate Affairs
+8 January: MrNasser Judeh, Minister of Foreign Affairs and Expatriate Affairs

-- 2 June: Mr Nasser Judeh, Deputy Prime Minister, Minister of Foreign Affairs and Expatriate Affairs
+2 June: MrNasser Judeh, Deputy Prime Minister, Minister of Foreign Affairs and Expatriate Affairs

-- 12 June: Mr Imad Fakhoury, Minister of Planning and International Cooperation
+12 June: MrImad Fakhoury, Minister of Planning and International Cooperation

-- 8 September: Mr Nasser Judeh, Deputy Prime Minister, Minister of Foreign Affairs and Expatriate Affairs 2014
+8 September: MrNasser Judeh, Deputy Prime Minister, Minister of Foreign Affairs and Expatriate Affairs2014

-- 12 January: Mr Nasser Judeh, Minister of Foreign Affairs and Expatriate Affairs, for the Friends of Syria Core Group meeting
+12 January: MrNasser Judeh, Minister of Foreign Affairs and Expatriate Affairs, for the Friends of Syria Core Group meeting

-- 6-7 March: joint visit by Mr Hatem Halawani, Minister of Industry and Trade and Mr Hazim El-Nasser, Minister of Water and Irrigation
+6-7March: joint visit by MrHatem Halawani, Minister of Industry and Trade and MrHazim El-Nasser, Minister of Water and Irrigation

-- 15 September: Mr Nasser Judeh, Minister of Foreign Affairs and Expatriate Affairs, for the International Conference on Peace and Security in Iraq.
+15 September: MrNasser Judeh, Minister of Foreign Affairs and Expatriate Affairs, for the International Conference on Peace and Security in Iraq

-- 17-18 September: HM HRH Abdullah II, King of Jordan, and HM Queen Rania 2013
+17-18 September: HRHAbdullah II, King of Jordan, and HMQueen Rania

 French-Jordanian economic relations have developed greatly since the privatization of the Kingdom’s economy.

-With €1.5 billion in stocks, France ranks 6th in terms of foreign investment, behind the Gulf States and on par with the United States.
+With €1.5 billion in stocks, France ranks 6th in terms of foreign investors, behind the Gulf States and on par with the United States.
 France is especially active in the area of telecommunications, which accounts for 66% of French investment (Orange), banking services, cement production (Lafarge), water distribution and treatment (including Suez and Vinci), fuel distribution (Total) and transport (management of Amman airport by Aéroports de Paris).

-With a volume of ongoing financing authorizations of €665 million (June 2015), the Agence française de développement (French Development Agency, AFD) and its subsidiary PROPARCO are among Jordan’s main bilateral donors.
+With a volume of ongoing financing authorizations of close to €1 billion (January 2016), the Agence Française de Développement (AFD) and its subsidiary PROPARCO are among the main donors of bilateral funds to Jordan.
 The AFD supports Jordan’s development in key sectors for the country: water, energy, transport and local development.
-The memorandum of understanding signed in September 2014 sets out the AFD’s strong commitment to the water sector for the 2014-2016 period by supporting reforms and infrastructure development.
-In June, the AFD signed a $166 million loan with Amman City Hall to finance the Bus Rapid Transit (BRT) project which will enhance the city’s urban and economic development.
+In June 2015, the AFD signed a $166 million loan with Amman City Hall to finance the Bus Rapid Transit (BRT) project which will enhance the city’s urban and economic development.